Volentie/Lunna/README.md

 ### This is an attempt to create a framework for a SOD approach to gaming.
-### It's a work in progress and not yet complete
-### But it already provides the foundation for building a game model.
+### It's a work in progress and not yet complete, but it already provides the foundation for building a game model.

 # Setup stuff: